← Back to Blog

 • Implementation page with owners, milestones, and adoption risks + guardrails.

-• Money page with assumptions and ranges;
+• Money page with assumptions and ranges; DIY visible as the ceiling.

 • Everything paste-able into internal templates without rework.